sizhuoli/treePoints/README.md

 ### Step 1: Create a Specific Conda Environment

 1. First, ensure that Conda is installed on your system.
-You can download Conda from [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
-2. Download the environment file `environment.yml` from this repository.
+2. Download the required conda environment file `environment.yml` from this GitHub [repository](https://github.com/sizhuoli/treePoints).
 3. Create the Conda environment using the `environment.yml` file:

 ```bash